About Samuel DuBois Cook

 Dr. Cook is the author or editor of numerous scholarly publications, including Black-Jewish Relations: Dillard University National Conference Papers, 1989-1997.
 His most recent publication is Benjamin E. Mays: His Life, Contributions, and Legacy, written about the inspirational and pioneering former president of Morehouse College.

 Dr. Cook was the first black president of the Southern Political Science Association and also served as the vice-president of the American Political Science Association.
 He has been president of the Association for the Study of African American Life and History, Inc., and chair of the Presidents of the United Negro College Fund.

 In 1997, Duke University, where he is a Trustee Emeritus, established the Samuel DuBois Cook Society, and in 2006, Duke established a new postdoctoral fellowship in his honor in its Center for the Study of Race, Ethnicity and Gender in the Social Sciences.
 The Ohio State University has established the Samuel DuBois Cook Summer Academy and the Samuel DuBois Cook graduate fellowship in Political Science.

 On May 29, 2017, Dr. Cook died at his home in Atlanta.
-He is survived by his wife of over 50 years, Mrs. Sylvia F. Cook, and their children Samuel DuBois Cook, Jr. and Karen J. Cook, and Samuel DuBois Cook Jr.'s two children with his wife Nicole Peoples Cook, Alexandra Renee Cook and Samuel DuBois Cook, III.
+He is survived by his wife of over 50 years, Mrs. Sylvia F. Cook, their children Samuel DuBois Cook Jr. and Karen J. Cook, and Samuel DuBois Cook Jr.'s two children with his wife Nicole Peoples Cook, Alexandra Renee Cook and Samuel DuBois Cook III.